Should You Write Your Boss a Thank-You Note for Your Salary Raise?

 My work here is extremely rewarding.
 Thank you.

-Business Thank You for Merit Raise
+Business Thank You to Boss for Merit Raise

 SUBJECT: Merit Raise